JanSharp/VRCChalkboard/VFXTargetGun/notes.md

 - indicate active state of both looped and non looped effects outside of the UI
 - allow disabling of currently active looped effect without having to point at the ground
 - disable target indicator if the current loop effect is active
+- add a toggle in the UI to keep it open to allow for quick testing of the different effects, especially in VR where you have 2 hands.
+Yea I like this idea

 ## Todo